betterwithdata/dnikit/docs/dev/contributing.rst

 Contributor's Guide
 ===================

-Here are some useful notes about DNIKit development.
+Here are some useful notes about DeepView development.

 Development Installation
 ------------------------